Chico Basin Ranch: Horses

 The quarter horses used to herd cows on the Chico Basin Ranch are raised and trained on the ranch.
 The twenty-five horses that are ridden by guests are trained to be ridden with a western saddle.

 Horse Sanctuary

-The Chico Basin Ranch has just recently opened a horse sanctuary where horses who need to retire or who are injured can live out the rest of their days on the open range.
+The Chico Basin Ranch has just recently opened a horse sanctuary where needy or injured horses can retire to live out their lives on the open range.
 The horses are gradually acclimated to large pastures.
 The horses are continually monitored to make sure they are safe and healthy.
 All supplemental feed, hoof trimming, and medical treatments are taken care of.
 The goal of the horse sanctuary is to give the retired horses a home in their natural habitat.

 Fishing and Hunting

 The fishing and hunting on the Chico Basin is coordinated by a branch of Ranchlands LLC, Box T Cowboys.
 Hunts range from released upland game birds to big game opportunities.
 Big game hunting includes mule deer.
 Waterfowl hunting is also available to hunters.
 There are five lakes that contain bass, crappie, and blue gill.